raspberrypilearning/recruiting-volunteers/en/step_4.md

 #### Current volunteers, sponsors or venue staff asked to recruit others

-Ask others involved in or connected to the club to reach out to people they know who might be interested in volunteering with your Dojo.
+Others involved in or connected to the club could reach out to people they know who might be interested in volunteering.

 --- task ---